 Heat is rayon’s arch-nemesis.
 It may cause it to shrink or become misshapen.
 That said, avoid ironing—except on low-low heat.

-Wash in cold water (or dry clean) and use a mild detergent (like any one of these natural laundry detergents).
+Wash in cold water (or dry clean) and use a mild detergent (like any one of these zero waste laundry detergents).

 Do not machine dry.

 Let’s just say there’s a reason we left it off our list of sustainable fabrics.

 Aside from TENCEL™ modal and lyocell, rayon scores low on the Made-By Environmental Benchmark for Fibres.

 In fact, it’s classified as a Class E fiber, which is the lowest rank in terms of human toxicity, ecotoxicity, greenhouse gas emissions, and energy, land, and water use.

 So, if we are going to wear viscose, we’ve got to be sure it’s produced in a transparent closed-loop process, like what you get with Lenzing’s modal and lyocell.